iterative/dvc.org/static/docs/user-guide/running-dvc-on-windows.md

 If you do not want to use [Chocolatey](https://chocolatey.org/) for some reason, you can still provide `less` by your own way.
 However, you must make `less` to be runnable from `cmd`/`Powershell`.
-This usually means to add the `less` installation directory to the `PATH` environement vairable.
+This usually means to add the `less` installation directory to the `PATH` environment variable.

 ### Providing a custom pager